 J-1 Student Intern

 Gain real-world experience by helping leading companies solve real challenges—while attending Northeastern.

-The Office of Global Services works with J-1 student interns throughout their entire internship to provide the guidance and support they need—helping interns maintain their status.
+The Office of Global Services (OGS) works with J-1 student interns to provide the guidance and support they need in maintaining their status.

 Whether you intern at a Fortune 500 or a start-up company, it is important for all J-1 student interns to understand how to maintain their status and apply for a visa.